tugrulyatagan/simlorasf/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2579366.svg)](https://doi.org/10.5281/zenodo.2579366)

 ## Prerequisite
-Tool is implemented and tested with Python 3.x
+This tool is supposed to run with both Python 2.x and 3.x, but it is only verified with Python 3.x.

 Required Python Modules:
 * matplotlib